ufscwiki/Unfavorable-Semicircle-Wiki/docs/FORM.md

+# ♐FORM

-♐FORM is series of videos currently being uploaded to the [3rd youtube channel](3rd_youtube_channel "wikilink").
+♐FORM is the final series of videos uploaded to the [3rd youtube channel](3rd_youtube_channel "wikilink").
 The first video was posted on
 December 31st, 2019, exactly one year after ♐[ROOT](ROOT "wikilink") 0,
 the channel's previous upload.
 This was the first content posted on the channel after the [4th G+ post](Google_Plus#G.2B_post_4 "wikilink")